Century College is a 2-year community and technical college located in White Bear Lake, Minnesota.

 With a variety of student support and student life opportunities, including athletics, student clubs and organizations, campus theatre, Multicultural Center, LGBTQ Center, Veterans Center, and much more, Century College provides a welcoming and vibrant campus community.
-Hear from students about their Century College experiences.

 As a "community" college, we care about our locality.
 We are engaged, connected and a resource within our local communities, including K-12 and workforce/industry partners.

 Century College inspires, prepares, and empowers students to succeed in a changing world.